Medical expert of the article

 Forecast

-Five-year survival depends, first of all, on the stage of the disease, the histological structure and the form of tumor growth.
-The prognosis is more favorable if the operation is performed in the I-II stages of the disease, with an exophytic tumor, especially if it has a high degree of differentiation.
-The prognosis is less favorable in young patients, especially in anal cancer.
+Five-year survival depends primarily on the stage of the disease, histological structure and growth pattern of the tumor.
+The prognosis is more favorable if the operation is performed at stages I-II of the disease, with an exophytic tumor, especially if it has a high degree of differentiation.
+The prognosis is less favorable in young patients, especially with anal cancer.

-Five-year survival of patients with rectal cancer with regional metastases is 42.7%, while in the absence of metastases - 70.8%.
+The five-year survival rate of patients with rectal cancer with regional metastases is 42.7%, while in the absence of metastases it is 70.8%.